 - Infrastructure: Hospital buildings, treatment rooms, and patient rooms.

-- State of Disrepair: Advanced, with building safety risks.
+- State of disrepair: Advanced, with risks related to building safety.

 - Access: Difficult, with security measures in place to prevent access.